GSANDLY/Break-Brick/README.md

 # Break-Brick
 a classical game 'break brick'
+Open 'brick.html' in browser, and play.